circuits/circuits/docs/source/tutorial.rst

 in a directed graph/structure giving a system/application great flexibility.
 Components can be registered and unregistered at run-time and even modified.

-A Component is also a Manager and every Component can be run independantly.
+A Component is also a Manager and every Component can be run independently.

 There are three ways in which you can start a Component/Manager: